dhis2/d2-ui/README.md

 git push --tags
 ```

 You are done!
-Travis will detect the new git tag and start a deploy build.
+Travis will detect the new git tag and start a deploy build that publishes the new npm version.
 You can follow the build on https://travis-ci.org